-Al Sawadi beach with its islands and its resort is one of the main touristic destinations between Muscat Sohar on the North Shore of Oman.
+Al Sawadi beach with its islands (and resort) is one of the main touristic destinations between Muscat and Sohar on the North Shore of Oman.
 The several kilometer long beach is covered with colorful shells and the area is a great spot for snorkeling, diving and kite boarding.

 Al Sawadi beach is a special places on the North Shore of Oman.
 The long beach is surrounded by a group of islands, which create a rocky environment great for snorkeling and diving.
 The main island has a fort and can be reached on foot during a low tide.

 Al Sawadi is also a good departure point for the Damaniyat islands, considered one of the best diving spot in Oman.